-In the 2018 election cycle, a Marxist-led organization claiming more than 100,000 members in 50 states helped elect one U.S. senator, 10 members of Congress, around 70 state, county, and municipal officials, and contributed to the victory of more than 20 left-wing state and county ballot measures.
+In the 2018 election cycle, a Marxist-led organization claiming more than 100,000 members in 50 states helped elect one U.S. senator, 10 members of Congress, and around 70 state, county, and municipal officials, as well as contributing to the victory of more than 20 left-wing state and county ballot measures.

 Other beneficiaries of Our Revolution included incumbents Sen. Bernie Sanders and Reps.
 Tulsi Gabbard (D-Hawaii), Jamie Raskin (D-Md.), Pramila Jayapal (D-Wash.), and Raul Grijalva (D-Ariz.).